raito-io/raito-io.github.io/docs/cloud/details/request_access.md

 # Request access to data

 Raito enables collaboration in data access management.
 This starts from the request to access data.
 Every user, regardless of its role in Raito, can request access to data.
-An access request is initiated by clicking the button “Request access” on the dashboard or on the access request page.
+An access request is initiated by clicking the button “Request access” on the dashboard or on the access request page or by shopping for data directly on a data object or access control page.

 Requesting access to data can be done in 5 easy steps: